Help for the breeder

 What are the various ways of earning money?

-- Missions: your horse receives a certain amount of money depending on your equestrian centre.
+- missions: your horse receives a certain amount of money depending on your equestrian center

 - competitions that your horses take part in

 - the sale of a horse from your stables

 - the sale of droppings produced by your horses

 - by completing daily objectives up to 30 days of seniority